OpenInternet/saferjourno/content/case-studies/index.en.md

 Read the following case study and discuss the questions listed below:

-Hackers linked to the Iranian government targeted journalists and others working on issues related to the Middle East, with a sophisticated and ongoing social engineering campaign using WhatsApp messages.
+Attackers linked to the Iranian government [targeted](https://www.hrw.org/news/2022/12/05/iran-state-backed-hacking-activists-journalists-politicians) journalists and others working on issues related to the Middle East, with a sophisticated and ongoing social engineering campaign using WhatsApp messages.

 Those targeted received a message via WhatsApp claiming to be from a think-tank based in Lebanon inviting them to attend a conference.
 The message was designed in the style of previous messages sent from this think tank and used the identity of a former employee.